 Maritime Safety Queensland has made tide data available for download as part of the Queensland Government's Open Data initiative.

 The data is organised into tide stations with each station containing up to 3 types of tide data.
 Each data type contains the actual data as 1 or more csv files, as well as a description file explaining how the csv files are formatted.
 There is also additional information about the site such as the tide gauges latitude and longitude.
+From 2020 the description is included in the downloadable archived interval recording file.

 The 3 types of tide data available are, historical, predicted and near real time: